Skip to main content

 with client.create(kind="browser") as computer:

-# METHOD 1: Use execute_action for tab-specific operations
+# Use execute() for tab-specific operations

-"type": "navigate",
+"type": "go_to_url",

 "url": "https://example.com",